 Having newly made the life changing decision to get help can feel rejuvenating....as well as more than a little vulnerable.
 But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.

-- Do you need detox, or rehab?
+- Unsure if you need detox, rehab, aftercare, or all 3?
 (Be honest).

 Be honest with yourself here, as going the detox-only route initially, when underlying work is truly needed, often ends in paying for treatment twice, not once.